RedHatQE/openshift-ci-zstream-trigger/README.md

 ### Development

-To run locally you need to export some os environment variables
+To run locally you can export the following environment variables:

 ```bash
 poetry install